philglaeser/cleaningdataproject/CodeBook.md

 ### Step 2
 * Create a True/False column in the features data to select the mean and standard deviation columns.
 * Note the meanfreq columns are not selected for this data set.
-* 66 columns with meand and std data are selected.
+* 66 columns with mean and std data are selected.

 ###Step 3
 * Use the data in the activities table to create a column that associates the proper labels to the activity number in the yTest and yTrain tables